-The Jonathan and Barbara Silver Foundation 2025 Grant for Sculpture
+The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 In this grant program, the Jonathan and Barbara Silver Foundation’s goal is to encourage and support sculptors as well as writers on sculpture, both emerging and established.